-A letter to year 6 from Tommaso Tormen, 70
+A letter to year 6 from Lois Williams, 7J

 Hello Year 6!
 In September you will be coming up to Year 7 and joining us in St Joseph's, me and the rest of the Transition Team are so excited to welcome you into our school community.
-Here are a few thing you might be worried about, but we are here to help you...